ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 7. The email should receive a confirmation email to sub to the SNS Topic.

-<p>So Far we have created a backend service to add subsribers to an SNS Service and another push NBA Updates to the subscribes emails.
+<p>So Far we have created a function to add subscribers to an SNS Service and another to push NBA Updates to the subscribes emails.
 We finally need to expose these services to users using a frontend service.</p>

 1. Navigate to the API Gateway and create a REST API.
-2. Create a POST route for the API.
+2. Create a POST method for the API.
 3. Enable CORS for the API to Allow our frontend service to interact with the API.
 4. Since our frontend will be running on our local host:
    <P>Add **http://localhost:8080** as the **Access-Control-Allow-Origin**.</P>